 Toilets are located downstairs and upstairs.
 There are two bathrooms downstairs and two upstairs.
-The accessible bathroom is located downstairs.
-I can approach a member of staff (wearing red or black) if I need assistance.
+Gendered bathrooms and the accessible bathroom are located downstairs.
+Gender-neutral family bathrooms are located upstairs on the second floor.
+I can approach a member of staff (wearing red or black or a white t-shirt) if I need assistance finding these bathrooms.

-- It's best to go to the toilet before the show starts, that way I won't miss any of the exciting things that happen on stage! - NOTE There are hand dryers in all bathrooms.
+It's best to go to the toilet before the show starts, that way I won't miss any of the exciting things that happen on stage!